top of page

 Ali's Storyboard Part 1

 Originally, the sketches showcased the meal plan page separate from other pages and a profile page.
 After criticism of the homepage concept's appearance, I used the meal plan page as the home page's foundation.
-Additionally, I felt as if the profile page did not fit the application, so I also got rid of it.

 These sketches show a glimpse of the main user flow process on the application where the user can add a recipe into their meal plan.
 When the user clicks on the floating buttons, they can add the recipe to their meal plan and the ingredients to their grocery list.